near/NEPs/specs/Standards/MultiToken/Events.md

     memo?: string
 }

 // Transfer event log.
-Emitted when a token is transfered.
+Emitted when a token is transferred.
 // Requirements
 // * Contract MUST emit event when transferring a token
 // Fields